Yeh Hai Mohabbatein SPOILER: MAJOR TWIST! Dulhan Swap On The Show; Ishita To Take Mihika’s Place!

 Raman Doesn't Remember His Love Ishita!

-The viewers must be aware that Raman is suffering from memory loss as Simmi would be drugging him!
+The viewers must be aware that Raman is suffering from memory loss as Simmi has been drugging him!
 Also, it is known that Simmi and Param can do anything to get Raman and Mihika married.

 Ishita Kidnapped

 On the other hand, Param gets Ishita kidnapped as he doesn't want her to halt Raman and Mihika's wedding.
 A waiter locks Ishita in a box!
-Ishita tries her best to ask for help by knocking the box.
+Ishita tries her best to ask for help by thumping on the box.

 The Waiter lets Ishita Go!